eghos/devops_test/README.md

 In real world, a lot could be done differently, but here are some of the things I would do:

 -- Use certificates

 -- Clean up files in the frontend

 -— Separate variables out - no hardcoding

 —- Each of server, worker, frontend and alb should perhaps have their security groups, which are used as source in ingress rules

 —- Separate repos for the worker, server, frontend

-—- Terraform structured properly so modules are reused —- Config management tool
+—- Terraform structured properly so modules are reused

+—- Use config management tool

--- Put instances in private subnet and reach the internet via NAT -- Use bastion to ssh to them
+-- Put instances in private subnets and reach the internet via NAT

+-- Use bastion hosts to access EC2s

-—- Secured NACL
+—- Secure the  NACL

 -- ASG & Lifecycle hooks

 ------I guess many more

 # CONLUSION
 This is the app that is deployed to my Kubernetes cluster in GCP, actually adapted it a bit to suit this test.
+There will be flaws,  but this is due to the fact that I had limited time.
+I promised I will deliver it this afternoon and I only worked on it after work yesterday (Thurs) and intermittently today.